CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-templates.md

 - headers;
 - attachments.

-It's now possible for example to supply a different subject line, but also to add attachments to a mailing:
+It's also possible for example to supply a different subject line, but also to add attachments to a mailing:

 ```json
 {